Last Updated: April 3, 2020

 ONWARD TRANSFER OF YOUR PERSONAL DATA

 Finally, AdColony may transfer information, including any personally identifiable information, to a successor entity in connection with a corporate merger, consolidation, sale of assets, bankruptcy, or other corporate change.
-If AdColony is involved in a merger, acquisition, or sale of all or a portion of its assets, you will be notified via a notice on our Websites of any change in ownership or uses of your personal data , as well as any choices you may have regarding your personal data.
+If AdColony is involved in a merger, acquisition, or sale of all or a portion of its assets, you will be notified via a notice on our Websites of any change in ownership or uses of your personal data, as well as any choices you may have regarding your personal data.
+In the context of an onward transfer, AdColony is responsible for the processing of personal data it receives under the Privacy Shield and subsequently transfers to a third party acting as an agent on its behalf.
+The Privacy Shield organization shall remain liable under the Principles if its agent processes such information in a manner inconsistent with the Privacy Shield Principles, unless the organization proves that it is not responsible for the event giving rise to the damage.

 Children – AdColony adheres to the Children’s Online Privacy Protection Act (COPPA) and the children’s privacy provisions of the General Data Privacy Regulation in the EU.
 We do not knowingly create nor use any interest-based advertising segments of children under 13 as part of our Services.
 Our Websites are not directed at children under the age of 13.
 If we are made aware that we have received PII from someone under 13, we will use reasonable efforts to remove that information from our records.
 Where applicable law raises the age range from 13 to 16, AdColony complies with those laws.